 Rarely, when the platelet count remains dangerously low despite treatment, doctors remove the spleen, which normally traps and destroys old blood cells and platelets.
 The best time for this surgery is during the 2nd trimester.

 Myasthenia gravis Myasthenia Gravis Myasthenia gravis is an autoimmune disorder that impairs communication between nerves and muscles, resulting in episodes of muscle weakness.
 Myasthenia gravis results from malfunction of the... read more causes muscle weakness.
-Its effects during pregnancy vary.
+Its effects during pregnancy and between pregnancies vary.
 Pregnant women may have more episodes of weakness.
-Thus, they may need to take higher doses of the drugs (such as neostigmine) used to treat the disorder.
-These drugs can have side effects such as abdominal pain, diarrhea, vomiting, and increasing weakness.
-If these drugs are ineffective, women may be given corticosteroids or drugs that suppress the immune system (immunosuppressants).
+Thus, they may need to take higher doses of the medications (such as neostigmine) used to treat the disorder.
+These medications can have side effects such as abdominal pain, diarrhea, vomiting, and increasing weakness.
+If these medications are ineffective, women may be given corticosteroids or medications that suppress the immune system (immunosuppressants).

 Rheumatoid arthritis Rheumatoid Arthritis (RA) Rheumatoid arthritis is an inflammatory arthritis in which joints, usually including those of the hands and feet, are inflamed, resulting in swelling, pain, and often destruction of joints.... read more may develop during pregnancy or, even more often, shortly after delivery.
 If rheumatoid arthritis is present before pregnancy, it may temporarily subside during pregnancy.

-If arthritis has damaged the hip joints or lower (lumbar) spine, delivery may be difficult for the woman, but this disorder does not affect the fetus.
+This disorder does not affect the fetus directly.
+However, if arthritis has damaged the hip joints or lower (lumbar) spine, delivery may be difficult for the woman, and cesarean delivery may be needed.
 The symptoms of rheumatoid arthritis may lessen during pregnancy, but they usually return to their original level after pregnancy.

 If a flare-up occurs during pregnancy, it is treated with prednisone (a corticosteroid).
-If prednisone is ineffective, a drug that suppresses the immune system (immunosuppressant) may be used.
+If prednisone is ineffective, a medication that suppresses the immune system (immunosuppressant) may be used.